24-HOUR MEDICAL ADVICE LINE

-Community Members can call the Nurse Help line at night or on the weekend.
-If you need help after your doctor's office is closed, call the free Community Nurse Help line.
-The Help line is available 24 hours a day, seven days a week.
-You can talk about you or your child's symptoms with the Help line nurses.
-They will help you decide where to get the care needed.
-The 24-Hour Nurse Help line is always open when you need health advice.
+Community Members can get medical advice at night or on the weekend!
+Help from a healthcare professional is available 24 hours a day, seven days a week.
+You can talk about you or your child's symptoms with a healthcare professional, who can help you decide where to get care.

 Looking for Information About Your Plan & Benefits?